keymanapp/keyboards/release/gff/gff_amharic_classic/README.md

 # አማርኛ (Amharic) Classic Keyboard

-Copyright (C) 1997-2025 Ge'ez Frontier Foundation, SIL International
+Copyright (C) 1997-2025, Ge'ez Frontier Foundation, Version 3.0

-Version 3.0
+## Description

 This is an Amharic (amh, አማርኛ) language mnemonic input method for mobile platforms based on a US-QWERTY layout.
 The package should *only* be installed on mobile and tablet devices.

-## Description

-TBD - make this compatible with the KMD `Description` field.

 ## Technical Note